WarssayH/Weather-Fetcher/README.txt

         img -> Just a folder of images needed for the UI.
 Two for the background, and another folder full of icons for the UI.

-How do I use it?
+How do I set it up and use it?
+    Weather fetcher uses the Fetch API, so you need to be running it in an environment where CORS (Cross-Origin Requests) are supported.
+I used the live server extension in VS Code.
+    Simply click "Go Live" at the bottom right while in VS Code in the folder containing all the files and the Live Server extension will handle the rest.

     Using weather fetcher is simple.
-Just input a location in the format "city, country" (ignore the quotation marks) and all relevant locations will be displayed in a pop-up list select your desired location from the list and weather fetcher handles the rest.
-If you want to convert the measurements, simply click/tap on the button corresponding to your desired temperature metric
+Just input a location in the format "city, country" and all relevant locations will be displayed in a pop-up list select your desired location from the list and weather fetcher handles the rest.
+If you want to convert the measurements, simply click/tap on the button corresponding to your desired temperature metric.

 Why did you make this app?
     I wanted to apply what I learned from my previous two personal projects and